Student Access Loan

 - Maintain Satisfactory Academic Progress (SAP) in accordance with the SAP Policy at your college or university.

-- Have first applied for and exhausted all other student financial aid programs including federal and state student loans, scholarships, and grant programs.
+- Have first applied for and exhausted all other student financial aid programs including federal, state, or private scholarship and grant programs including Veterans Education benefits.

 - Meet all eligibility requirements.